-PLEASE DETACH PROXY CARD YOUR INDI THE BOARD OF DII PROPOSAL 3.
-SHAI IND 2 AND "AGAINST" SHAREH ED.
-R AGAINST ABSTAIN The Board of Directors recommends a vote FOR Proposals 1 and 2.
-To ratify the appointment of Ernst & Young LLP as Dave & Buster's independent auditors for fiscal year 2003. [] [] [] To elect three (3) members to the Board of Directors of the Company to terms expiring in 2006.
-WITHHOLD The Board of Directors recommends a vote AGAINST Shareholder Proposal 3.
-FOR AGAINST ABSTAIN FOR ALL NOMINEES AUTHORITY FOR ALL NOMINEES EXCEPTIONS al on Sale of the of the Proxy Statement) [] [] [] Nominees: : James W. Corley Peter A. Edison Patricia P. Pric [] [] [] aut oth horized to cons er business as ion, the proxies are nsider and vote upon such s may be properly come before ny adjournment thereof.
+PLEASE DETACH PROXY CARD

+[X] PLEASE MARK YOUR VOTES AS INDICATED IN THE BOARD OF DIRECTORS RECOMMENDS A VO THIS EXAMPLE PROPOSAL 3.
+SHARES WILL BE SO VOTED UN DTE "FOR" PROPOSALS 1 AND 2 AND "AGAINST" SHAREHOLDER HLESS OTHERWISE INDICATED.
+FOR AGAINST ABSTAIN The Board of Directors recommends a vote FOR Proposals 1 and 2.
+1. To elect three (3) members to the Board of Directors of the Company to terms 2.
+To ratify the appointment of Ernst & [] [] [] Young LLP as Dave & Buster's independent auditors for fiscal year 2003. expiring in 2006.
+WITHHOLD FOR AUTHORITY ALL FOR ALL The Board of Directors recommends a vote AGAINST Shareholder Proposal 3.
+3. Shareholder Proposal on Sale of the Company (see p of the Proxy Statement) [] [] [] NOMINEES NOMINEES EXCEPTIONS Nominees: James W. Corley Peter A. Edison [] [] Patricia P. Priest At their discretion, the proxies are authorized to consider and vote upon such other business as may be properly come before the meeting or any adjournment thereof.
 (INSTRUCTIONS: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE, MARK THE 'EXCEPTIONS' BOX AND WRITE THAT NOMINEE'S NAME IN THE SPACE PROVIDED BELOW.)
-E OF ADDRESS MARK HERE [- EXCEPTIONS: Please sign exactly as your name appears hereor When signing in a representative capacity, plea give full title.
-Date: , 2003
+CHANGE OF ADDRESS MARK HERE [] EXCEPTIONS: Please sign exactly as your name appears hereon.
+When signing in a representative capacity, please give full title.
+Date:, 2003